Mitch Trubisky Named Backup On The Chicago Bears’ Quarterback Depth Chart

 — ChicagoSports (@ChicagoSports) September 7, 2017

 An ineffective Mike Glennon or a blowout are two additional ways in which Mitch Trubisky can get some regular season snaps early.
 For the Chicago Bears, the hope is that they have no reason to rush things.
-If Glennon can play efficiently, while leading the Bears to a couple of wins will delay the inevitable.
+If Glennon can play efficiently, leading the Bears to a couple of wins will delay the inevitable.

 Mitch Trubisky is the Chicago Bears’ prized rookie quarterback.
 The Bears traded up (courtesy of ESPN) one spot with the San Francisco 49ers to select Trubisky in last April’s NFL draft.
-He supplants veteran Mark Sanchez, who was penciled in as the Bears’ the second string QB at the beginning of training camp.
+He supplants veteran Mark Sanchez, who was penciled in as the Bears’ second string QB at the beginning of training camp.

-The moment the Chicago Bears’ made Mitch Trubisky the second overall pick in the draft fans have wondered how long would it take for him to play.
+The moment the Chicago Bears made Mitch Trubisky the second overall pick in the draft, fans have wondered how long it would take for him to play.
 Being named the Bears’ backup signals that he has a fair amount of momentum in his favor.

 Podcast: Is Mike Glennon on a short leash with Mitchell Trubisky as backup?